 - Check out the FAQs below.

-- You will be contacted by Karen Osborn, the communications coordinator for the CoP.
+- You will be contacted by Bhoomika Jain, the communications coordinator for the CoP.
 She will answer any questions that you have and get you started!

 How much time is a member expected to dedicate to the CoP?